skelouse/skelouse.github.io/_posts/2020-09-07-styling_a_jupyter_notebook.markdown

 <br>

 ## Alert Boxes:
-> These are basic html, that you can simply write into a markdown block of a Jupyter Notebook ( Select desired markdown cell ) `ctrl+m` then try pasting some html or markdown code.
+> These are basic html, that you can simply copy and paste into a markdown block of a Jupyter Notebook
+> - Select desired markdown cell.
+> - `ctrl+m`
+> - try pasting the code below.

 <div class="alert alert-info">
   <strong>Let's start with these blue boxes:</strong>